 Work From Home

 We give the opportunity and encourage home-working and decentralized private offices, where small groups of people can work together and grow as professional teams.
-People that prefer to come to the office are free and welcome to do so.
+People who prefer to come to the office are free and welcome to do so.
 We invite new people to go to the office most days, get acquainted with the environment, and develop the needed skills to work autonomously.

 When working remotely, we keep in touch through a software suite (e.g., Mattermost, Meet, emails).